mcopley08/google-calendar-events/README.md

-# google-calender-events
+# google-calendar-events
-> jQuery plugin that fetches up-to-date Google Calender information on the client-side.
+> jQuery plugin that fetches up-to-date Google calendar information on the client-side.

 This was made primarily for website constractors who develop sites for their clients.
 It makes it so that if the client needs to update a calendar / add events to their website, they can simply update it on their Google Calendar and the change will be automatically reflected on the website.